Sigma Delta Pi Undergraduate Study Abroad Awards

 DEADLINE FOR APPLICATIONS

-Two sub-committees (one for the Spain and Ecuador scholarships; one for the stipends) of three judges each will be appointed by Professor Shelby Thacker, Committee Chair of the Sigma Delta Pi Undergraduate Summer Scholarship Competition for the 2013/14 academic year.
+Two sub-committees (one for the Costa Rica, Ecuador and Spain scholarships; one for the stipends) of three judges each will be appointed by Professor Shelby Thacker, Committee Chair of the Sigma Delta Pi Undergraduate Summer Scholarship Competition for the 2016/167 academic year.
 Working independently and with a given set of criteria, the judges will select the winners.
 Their decision will be final.

 ANNOUNCEMENT OF AWARDS